apohllo/ror-tasks/task-4/Readme.md

     * `todo_list_id` - the list this item belongs to
   Select the appropriate column types and indices for the tables.

+### Definition and associations

-2. Define the classes and their associations:
+Define the classes and their associations:

   * a `User` has many `TodoList`s
   * a `User` has many `TodoItem`s through `TodoList`s